HarshMistry1/Stock-Prediction-App-Using-Prophet/README.md

 - 1 : Open up a directory and create a virtual environment `python -m venv 'name-of-vir-env'`
 - 2 : Activate the environment by `.\'name-of-vir-env'\Scripts\activate'`.
-- 3 : Now, install the packages `pip insatll fbprophet streamlit plotly yfinance`.
+- 3 : Now, install the packages `pip insatll -r requirements.txt`.

 ## Usage
 *Make sure you should be in virtual environment before you run it.*